How To Ensure You Get Paid Quicker - Part 1

 Follow up with statements or reminders if appropriate.
 Xero can be set up to send automated reminders.
 If you do your accounts in excel this can be the most time-consuming part.
 Most accounts packages allow for statements of outstanding funds to be sent quickly and easily.

 Don't be afraid to give your customer a call and have a conversation with them.
 If they are really struggling to pay you could offer or extend payment terms.
 A little money regularly is better than no money ever.

-If payment is still delayed and you feel you may need to get serious, send a registered letter called a 'notice of action' before you then seek legal help in chasing the debt.
-I will do a future post with details about this and suggested wording.
+If payment is still delayed and you feel you may need to get serious, send a registered letter called a notice of action before you then seek legal help in chasing the debt.
+I've done another post with details about this and suggested wording.
 This has worked in 99.9% of cases for debts that I have had to chase.